 - Logicify Receives 5.0 Star Ratings from Our Clients on Clutch.co

-- IoT: How We Built Logicify Connected Office (... with a soldering iron)
+- IoT: How We Built Logicify Connected Office with a Soldering Iron (Slide Deck)